ExitValue.ai

 Single-Location Gyms

-A single gym — whether independent or a franchise unit — typically sells for 2-4x SDE or 1.0-1.5x revenue.
+A single gym, whether independent or a franchise unit, typically sells for an SDE-multiple range or a revenue-multiple range.
 A gym doing $1.2M revenue with $240K SDE would sell for $480K to $960K.
 At this level, buyers are usually fitness enthusiasts looking for an owner-operator business, other gym owners expanding, or franchisees acquiring units in their territory.

 Multi-Unit Franchise Operators

-Operators running 3+ franchise locations (Planet Fitness, Anytime Fitness, Orangetheory, F45) command 4-8x EBITDA.
+Operators running 3+ franchise locations (Planet Fitness, Anytime Fitness, Orangetheory, F45) command platform-tier earnings multiples.
 A 5-unit Planet Fitness operator generating $5M revenue and $1.2M EBITDA could sell for $4.8M to $9.6M.
 The premium reflects the franchise brand value, recurring membership revenue, proven unit economics, and scalable operations.

 Boutique Fitness Concepts

-Boutique fitness studios — Pilates, cycling, yoga, HIIT, CrossFit — have emerged as a premium sub-segment.
-Studios with strong member retention (70%+ annual), high revenue per square foot, and proven multi-location expansion command 5-8x EBITDA.
+Boutique fitness studios, Pilates, cycling, yoga, HIIT, CrossFit, have emerged as a premium sub-segment.
+Studios with strong member retention (70%+ annual), high revenue per square foot, and proven multi-location expansion command platform-tier earnings multiples.
 The boutique model generates higher revenue per member ($150-$250/month vs. $25-$50 for traditional gyms) with lower facility costs.

 Key Value Drivers